learning-more/rapidology-plugin/readme.txt

 9. Import and Export your opt in forms.

 == Changelog ==

+**1.4.4 - 8/9/16**
+* Fixed issue with single word names in the name field being populated as Weblead
+* Fixed issue with Constant Contact submissions not showing success message
+* Fixed issue with Image Orientation not showing on Widget form types

 **1.4.3 - 5/16/16**
 * Added Drip integration
 * Added ConvertKit Integration